dotnet/corefxlab/docs/specs/alcproxies.md

 * Don't support non-primitive objects being passed to and from the ALCs This isn't recommended since it limits use of the target ALC by quite a lot, but for a quick and dirty version, it could work.
 * For each non-primitive object, generate another proxy that passes back to the user ALC instead of the reference to the normal object.
 When we unload, we can then remove this proxy as well, keeping the isolation barrier intact.
-This is very similar to how AppDomains handle MarshallByRef objects, and it keeps the functionality the same, but also adds a lot more overhead from creating the proxies during runtime for every non-primitive object.
+This is very similar to how AppDomains handle MarshallByRef objects, and it keeps the functionality the same, but also adds a lot more overhead from creating the proxies during runtime for every non-primitive object passed through.
 * Keep everything call-by-value, by making sure any `ServerObject` returns to the user ALC is the metadata of any object, that gets reconstructed when returning to `ClientObject`
 This option is nice since it works for both inter-process and in-process communication.
 However, having every object only able to return by value means that we'll be limited to making calls changing objects to a single ALC, and the multiple copies of an object may increase space and cause performance issues.

 For my planned implementation, I'll be trying to implement call-by-value, since it keeps the design consistent for all types (primitive and non-primitive) and for in-proc vs cross-proc.
+This is to make sure that we don't need to worry about creating any additional proxies while passing non-primitive objects between ALCs or processes.

 However, due to the design for extensibility, it's possible that anyone who wants to change the API can implement any of these options in their own way, by changing the interactions of `ClientObject` and `ServerObject`.
 If someone wants to limit interactions between plugins and the main context to primitives only, they're welcome to do so with this design.

 #### Generic Types
 For generics, the API should probably be able to allow users to pass in a list of types "in order" that are being used for the particular instance of an object they are creating.